bjornhjelle/solr-puppet/README.md

 Solr should now have been started with Solr home set to config/solr_home where the collection1 core is configured.

 ### Start and stop Solr ###
 Logged in as `solr`, Solr can be started and stopped with the `solr` script as described [here](https://cwiki.apache.org/confluence/display/solr/Running+Solr).
-But Solr has now been configured to start on boot and can be stopped/restarted/started with `systemctl`:
+But Solr has now been configured to start on boot and can be stopped/restarted/started as a service:

+    sudo service solr stop|start|restart

+TODO: fix this so systemd also works:
+Solr can be stopped/restarted/started with `systemctl`:

     sudo systemctl stop|start|restart solr